Putting Security First: How Dashlane Protects Your Data

 - Identifying potential exploitation of application vulnerabilities: Our software development process aims to minimize the risk of vulnerabilities through code review, automated tests, and quality gates.
 However, we know no code is perfect; there are always bugs and issues a malicious actor could try to use to access customers’ data.
 Thus, security researchers are another important building block in our strong security foundation.
 Our bug bounty program incentivizes white-hat hackers (the good ones) to look for vulnerabilities and help us fix any issues before bad actors find them.

-- Blocking access to our servers: Server-side security hardening enables us to leverage best practices from the industry and from standards such as PCI-DSS or SOC2.
+- Blocking access to our servers: Server-side security hardening allows us to leverage industry best practices and standards such as PCI-DSS or SOC2.
 We benefit from the built-in security of AWS (one of the most respected and secure cloud hosting services), as well as from years of best practices and lessons on server security from the tech community.
 For Dashlane, it’s about enforcing our zero-knowledge concept and making sure we follow those best practices.

 Many of our customers switched to Dashlane from other password management solutions and have been happy to share their experiences.
 Learn more from organizations like Consero Global, VillageReach, and Mercy Medical.